All COM majors require:

 GELS requirements do not need to be completed before you begin taking major courses.
 Although taking several GELS courses early in your program, including all writing courses is a good idea, it may be helpful to save some GELS courses to take later in your major.
 You can then use GELS courses to fill out your course load during semesters when your major courses are not offered.

 College Algebra is an important prerequisite for many business courses.
 It is important to take your math assessment, if required, to find out if you are prepared for College Algebra, or if you need a preparatory course.

 Foundation courses are lower division courses (100 or 200 level) that are prerequisites for many other courses.
-They build the skills needed throughout your program and must be completed with at least a C-prior to officially declaring your major.
+They build the skills needed throughout your program.
 Some courses may overlap with GELS (see the overlap sheet).

 The Foundation course are all important courses; however, College Algebra is a crucial prerequisite for many business courses.
 It is important to take your math assessment, if required, to find out if you are prepared for College Algebra, or if you need a preparatory course.

 - MIS 100 Fundamentals of Information Technology in Organizations

 - ECON 202 Microeconomics